 You can take plenty of steps to cut down on the costs of home buying.
 If you haven’t owned a home in the last two years, you may qualify for one of many first-time homebuyer programs.
 Some of these cater to people meeting specific income limits, who work in certain professions or who wish to live in designated areas.

-If you don’t qualify for one, consider a government-backed loan.
-The interest rates for these can dip as low as 3%.
-They also generally have less strict requirements than conventional mortgages.
+If you don’t qualify for one, consider a government-backed loan, which generally have less strict requirements than conventional mortgages.
 For example, a Federal Housing Administration (FHA) loan comes with a down payment as low as 3.5% if you qualify.
-Those tied to conventional mortgages climb to around 20%.

 You may also qualify for the following government-backed options: